Marie Hooper, Ph.D. (She/Her)

 Director & Founder

-As the founder of Flourish Health Services, Marie provides comprehensive assessments and therapy to toddlers, children, teens, and adults.
-Flourish is a teaching clinic, and Marie is deeply committed to the power of training the next generation of clinicians.
-She also serves as a contract undergraduate professor at York University’s Glendon Campus, where she ensures budding clinicians are trained in neuroaffirming practices that honour the strengths and needs of neurodiverse individuals.
+As the founder of Flourish Health Services, Marie provides comprehensive assessments and therapy for toddlers, children, teens, and adults.
+Flourish is also a teaching clinic, and Marie is deeply committed to training the next generation of clinicians.
+She serves as a contract undergraduate professor at York University’s Glendon Campus, ensuring that emerging professionals are equipped with neuroaffirming and gender-affirming approaches that honour the strengths and needs of neurodivergent individuals.

-As a co-creator of Club Au-Some, Marie has been instrumental in fostering neuroaffirming spaces for autistic girls and 2SLGBTQIA+ youth.
+As a co-creator of Club Au-Some, Marie has been instrumental in fostering affirming spaces for autistic girls and LGBTQIA2S+ youth.
 The group provides opportunities to build confidence, form meaningful connections, and develop self-advocacy skills in an environment that celebrates individuality and diversity.

 Marie is also leading a groundbreaking initiative to open North America’s first school exclusively for autistic girls, inspired by Limpsfield Grange School in the UK.
-This school will feature a therapeutic, sensory-friendly, and neurodiverse-affirming environment, while incorporating specific supports for 2SLGBTQIA+ and transgender students.
+This school will feature a therapeutic, sensory-friendly, and neurodiverse-affirming environment while incorporating specialized supports for LGBTQIA2S+ and transgender students.
+As both a clinician and an autistic individual herself, Marie is dedicated to building an educational space where neurodivergent girls can truly thrive.

-Marie’s advocacy work also includes promoting flexischooling options for children with trauma-assumed Pathological Demand Avoidance (PDA) profiles.
-She works to raise awareness about the unique challenges faced by children with PDA and collaborates with families, schools, and clinicians to create environments that prioritize trust, reduce anxiety, and encourage collaboration.
-Her approach emphasizes flexibility, understanding, and removing unnecessary demands to help children with PDA feel safe and supported.
+Her advocacy also includes promoting flexischooling options for children with trauma-assumed PDA profiles, working to raise awareness about the unique challenges faced by children with PDA and collaborating with families, schools, and clinicians to create environments that prioritize trust, reduce anxiety, and encourage collaboration.
+Her approach emphasizes flexibility, understanding, and reducing unnecessary demands to help children with PDA feel safe and supported.

-In addition to her clinical, research, and advocacy work, Marie is active in the community, fostering partnerships with organizations such as Strides Toronto, the Bloorview School Authority, and the Children’s Aid Society.
+Beyond her clinical, research, and advocacy work, Marie actively fosters community partnerships with organizations such as Strides Toronto, the Bloorview School Authority, and the Children’s Aid Society.

 While wrapping up the final stages of her training as a clinical psychologist, Marie works under the supervision of Drs.
 Alex Porthukaran and Stephanie Lavoie, ensuring the highest standard of care for her clients.
 Marie’s dedication centres on empowering diverse and marginalized populations to thrive in ways that honour their unique identities and strengths.